The Definitive Guide to Window Replacement (2026) | KJM Group

 📍 Technical Guide

-Replacing windows is a significant capital expenditure—often the third most expensive purchase a homeowner makes.
-This guide explains the engineering, regulations, and installation realities of replacing windows in 2025.
+Replacing windows is undeniably a significant capital expenditure.
+Furthermore, it frequently ranks as the absolute third most expensive structural purchase a modern homeowner makes.
+Consequently, this comprehensive guide explicitly explains the complex engineering, strict legal regulations, and precise installation realities of completely replacing windows in the UK.

 📌 The 30-Second Summary